MuhammadHamza123c/Library_Assistant/README.md

-# 📚 Emerson University Library Assistant
+# 📚 Library_Assistant

 > “They needed it, but they didn’t build it — so I did.” 💡
-> An AI-powered assistant to make the university library smarter, faster, and student-friendly.
+> An AI-powered assistant to make libraries smarter, faster, and student-friendly.

 ---

 ## 🚀 Project Overview

-At Emerson University Multan, students often struggle to find books related to their field due to a disorganized library system.
-To solve this, I created an **AI Library Assistant** that:
+In many libraries, students struggle to find the right books, understand borrowing rules, or get quick help.
+This project solves that problem by creating an **AI Library Assistant** that:

-- Helps students **find relevant books** using semantic search
+- Helps students **find relevant books** using smart search
 - Provides **library rules, timings, and issue policies**
-- Accepts **uploaded book images** and extracts text using OCR
+- Extracts text from **uploaded book images** using OCR
-- Works as a **chatbot over WhatsApp** via `n8n` workflows
+- Works through **WhatsApp chatbot integration**

 ---

 ## 🧠 Features

 - 📘 Book suggestions based on subject
-- 🔍 Smart book search using vector embeddings
+- 🔍 Book finding using vector embeddings
-- 🕒 Answers about rules, timings, and borrowing limits
+- 🕒 Replies about rules, timings, and book limits
 - 🖼️ OCR support to read book titles from images
-- 💬 WhatsApp integration using `n8n` + `ngrok`
+- 💬 Chatbot replies through WhatsApp (via n8n)

 ---